Meet the Team Behind V. Sattui Winery

 Today, David oversees our vineyards and the work that happens there.
 His farming experience, great attitude, work ethic, and leadership skills are key to V. Sattui Winery’s success.

-Stefano Masanti is a Michelin-star chef and is the founder and visionary of one of northern Italy’s most beloved restaurants, Il Cantinone.
+Michelin-star chef Stefano Masanti is the founder and visionary of one of northern Italy’s most beloved restaurants, Il Cantinone.
 Stefano is the Executive Chef and his accomplished wife, Raffaella, a professional sommelier, greets guests in the restaurant located in the small ski-village of Madesimo, in the Italian Alps.
 Stefano and Raffaella spend their off-season at V. Sattui extending their warm hospitality and creating culinary magic for group events and weddings at the winery.
 He also oversees our in-house Salumeria and our house-made gelatos – and we couldn’t be in better hands.
 Stefano’s bresaola was just awarded in 2019 “Best Bresaola” in all of Italy!